adi790uu/post-comment-service/client/README.md

 - View post details and comments
 - Add comments to posts
 - Responsive design for mobile and desktop
+- Rich text support for both comments as well as creating post.

 ## Technologies Used